Ro-ya-cv4Africa/acvdatasets/README.md

   * Benchmarking of wildland fire colour segmentation algorithms
   * A comprehensive computer-assisted diagnosis system for early assessment of renal cancer tumors
   * Constructing a Visual Dataset to Study the Effects of Spatial Apartheid in South Africa
+  * Avo-AirDB: An avocado UAV Database for agricultural image segmentation and classification
+  * HBA 1.0: A pixel-based annotated dataset for historical book analysis
+  * Land use / land cover map of Vavatenina region (Madagascar) produced by object-based analysis of very high spatial resolution satellite images and geospatial reference data.
+  * Poultry fecal imagery dataset for health status prediction: A case of South-West Nigeria
+  * Multi-class Weather Dataset for Image Classification
+  * Spot the Mask Challenge
+  * Road Segment Identification

 * Photogrammetry and Remote Sensing
+  * Assessing soil cover levels during the non-growing season using multitemporal satellite imagery and spectral unmixing techniques
+  * Automatic detection of archaeological sites using a hybrid process of remote sensing, Gis techniques and a shape detection algorithm
+  * Mapping of land-cover change analysis in Ma’rib at Yemen using remote sensing and GIS techniques
+  * Land use / land cover map of Vavatenina region (Madagascar) produced by object-based analysis of very high spatial resolution satellite images and geospatial reference data.
+  * Mining road map from big database of GPS data
+  * Satellite Images to predict poverty
+  * Deep learning approach for urban mapping
+  * An Encoder-Decoder U-Net Based Model for Overheated Photovoltaic Modules Extraction from Orthorectified Remotely Sensed Thermal Infrared UAV Imagery
+  * Determination of the age of oil palm from crown projection area detected from WorldView-2 multispectral remote sensing data: The case of Ejisu-Juaben district, Ghana
+  * GIS based mapping of land cover changes utilizing multi-temporal remotely sensed image data in Lake Hawassa Watershed, Ethiopia
+  * Effects of Land cover change on Great Apes distribution at the Lobéké National Park and its surrounding Forest Management Units, South-East Cameroon.
+A 13 year time series analysis
+  * Constructing a Visual Dataset to Study the Effects of Spatial Apartheid in South Africa

 * Computer Vision for Social Good

 * Medical and Biological Vision